litphp/litphp/docs/air-local.md

 ---
 id: air-local
-title: Local entries for object & configuration storage
+title: Local entries
 sidebar_label: Local Entries
 ---

-You can store value such as object or configuration in air container directly (local entry).
+You can store value such as object or arbitrary value in air container directly (local entry).
 Simply invoke `$container->set`

 ```php
 assert(!$container->has('answer'));